masagrator/Status-Monitor-Overlay/docs/modes.md

 # FPS Counter

-It shows only FPS value in 31Hz + vsync signal.
+It shows only FPS value in 31Hz + vsync signal. <br>

-If game is not launched, it will show always 254.0 value.
+If game is not launched, it will show always 254.0 value.<br>
+You can move counter to the bottom or top of the screen by pressing ZR + R + D-Pad Up/Down.

 Mode available only with SaltyNX installed.